bussierem/Osmium/README.md

   - Tabbed Navigation
     - Chrome-style shortcut keys for navigating tabs
         - Don't forget Ctrl+# to navigate to the #th Tab!
+    - Reorder Tabs
+    - Drag-n-Drop files over tabs to switch to that tab
+    - Pull out tabs as new windows
+    - Drag Windows into others to make them into tabs in the destination window
   - Determine and add some right-click menu for the column headers
   - Remove File Menu
     - Replace with F1 "Help" showing keyboard shortcuts